harleydutton/tabula-rasa/sections/intro/Introduction.md

 It will be a setting interface and include at least one worldbuilding framework.

 It will discuss types of stories and provide tools for running/making a variety of them.

+---

+it is worth addressing why there isn't a monster manual at least. yes. more generally explain what a generic roleplaying system is.